 Also, while memory foam mattresses have a nasty habit of trapping heat, this shouldn’t be a problem with the Loom and Leaf.
 This is because the mattress features a cooling gel layer toward the center of the mattress.
 This keeps the top of the mattress from overheating and also provides extra lumbar support for back sleepers and side sleepers.

-Those who struggle with back pain and want something soft and comfortable should set their sights on the Loom and Leaf.
+Those who struggle with back pain and want a soft and comfortable mattress should set their sights on the Loom and Leaf.

 What Makes The Loom And Leaf Stand Out?